Hibou57/PostiATS-Utilities/doc/syntax-guide.md

 Tags: expression; static; dynamic; flat;

 Expression for flat tuple types and values.
-It has two forms, one defining a type (static) and one defining a value of that possibly anonymois type (dynamic).
+It has two forms, one defining a type (static) and one defining a value of that possibly anonymous type (dynamic).
 The sort of a flat tuple is `t@ype`.

 Example: